Cristoffer85/Nectaria/README.md

-New try of a cleaner, good code 2D RPG game in Java Swing.
+New try of a cleaner, good code 2D RPG game in Java, using Java Swing.

-Using @Lombok now right in projectstart - In order to keep better overview and eagleview of code, for better logic writing.
+Use of @Lombok right now - In order to keep better overviewable logic of code, and understand whats happening and easier debug and implementation.
+All for scalability.